zouharvi/hmm-rust/README.md

 ## Correctness

 Even though the Viterbi algorithm should be mostly deterministic, there is a big issue with number representation and rounding.
 There appears to be a big difference in accuracy based on the underlying numeric type used.
 All parameters were multiplied by `4096` in both versions, because this maximized the performance (possibly striking the sweet spot between diminishing and exploding values).
+In trellis computation, the layers are all normalized to sum to one.
+Another solutions would be to work in log space.

 Despite my best efforts, the two versions produce slightly different results.
 This may be due to different corner-case handling in the two systems.

 Unseen tokens were dealt with by substituting the emission probability with 1, thus relying on the surrounding transition probabilities.